UPDATE Hundreds without power in Valley; Route 522 reopens

 A Wind Advisory is in effect for all four Valley counties until 8 p.m. according to the National Weather Service in State College.
 Wind gusts up 50 mph are expected throughout the day.

-PPL's outage map shows nearly 700 customers are dark in Northumberland County.
-There are 277 customers along Irish Valley Road, south of Snydertown, out of power.
-There are 696 homes or businesses in Northumberland without power as of 7:50 a.m.
+PPL's outage map shows more than 370 customers are dark in Northumberland County.
+There are 78 customers near Seven Points and 110 without power near Kulpmont.
+There are 366 homes or businesses in Northumberland without power as of 10 a.m.

-There 188 homes without power in Snyder County, including 92 customers on the western edge of Selinsgrove borough on Plesasant Drive.
+There 222 homes without power in Snyder County, including 96 customers just east of Beaver Springs.

 Crews quickly reopened a portion of Route 522 in Snyder County that was briefly closed this morning after a tree fell onto a portion of the road.